newrelic-experimental/nr-automatic-grants-for-aum/README.md

 To determine some configuration values you will need to use the New Relic graphQL API:[US Datacenter](https://api.newrelic.com/graphiql) / [EU Datacenter](https://api.eu.newrelic.com/graphiql)

+### Account Name ID Lookup
+By default the script expects the AUM Group names to include the New Relic accountId in them.
+The ID is extracted from the group name and used for the grant.
+However, the script also supports the account name rather than ID to be included in the group name.
+If this matches your use case then set `ACCOUNT_ID_LOOKUP` to `true`.
+This will cause the script to lookup the account names and ID's and then match by name to determine the account ID.
+This has the added benefit of allowing multiple accounts to match allowing you to add grants to more than one account.

+If you NR account names dont exactly match the component in your AD group name then you may customise the `accountLookupMatch()` function to manipulate the names accordingly.
+This method should return true if the parameters match.
+For instance you might have account names in AUM groups like this: "SomeAccountName" but in New Relic there might look like "Some Account Name".
+This feature allows you to easily deal with these simple differences.

 ### Local setup
 You can run this script locally, be sure to `npm install` to install dependencies then `node script.js` to run.